16.323 Principles of Optimal Control

 Studies basic optimization and the principles of optimal control.
 Considers deterministic and stochastic problems for both discrete and continuous systems.
 Solution methods include numerical search algorithms, model predictive control, dynamic programming, variational calculus, and approaches based on Pontryagin's maximum principle.
 Includes many examples and applications of the theory.

 16.323 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by S. R. Hall.
+It will be instructed by S. R. Hall.

 Lecture occurs 2:30 PM to 4:00 PM on Mondays and Wednesdays in 33-418.